 Negotiations with the IMF are progressing

-The economic scenario presented by the Tunisian government badly underestimate the short term consequences of the decline in economic growth in Europe, Tunisia major partner and the consequences of the government being obliged this year to curtail public spending.
+The economic scenario presented by the Tunisian government badly underestimates the short term consequences of the decline in economic growth in Europe, Tunisia’s major partner, and the consequences of the government being obliged this year to curtail public spending.
 The IMF is working on a less optimistic scenario which suggests that economic growth this year could rise from 2.7% to 4.1%.
 This is based on the assumption that inflation is brought under control; that economic growth picks up in Europe – not in 2013 for sure, and that the banking sector is restructured, both of which are unlikely and that the implementation of government policies becomes more rigorous.
-Other scenarios from Western European countries are more pessimistic and conclude that growth could stabilise around 3% over the next two years.
+Other scenarios from Western European countries are more pessimistic and conclude that growth could stabilize around 3% over the next two years.

-The Nahda dominated government is also discovering, like its counterparts in Tripoli and Algiers that that the blow back effect of exporting jihadi activity abroad is nasty.
-This dawning realisation does not prevent the party, a majority of whose ruling Majliss are hardly moderates, to continue inviting hard line wahabi preachers to Tunisia, to the fury of many ordinary citizens and the delight of a few.
-Early in May the Egyptian preacher Mohammed Hassen attracted thousands of bearded followers to the sea front town of Hammamet, the country’s prime tourist resort.
+The Nahda dominated government is also discovering, like its counterparts in Tripoli and Algiers that the blowback effect of exporting jihadi activity abroad is nasty.
+This dawning realization does not prevent the party, a majority of whose ruling Majliss are hardly moderates, to continue inviting hard-line Wahabi preachers to Tunisia, to the fury of many ordinary citizens and the delight of a few.
+Early in May the Egyptian preacher Mohammed Hassen attracted thousands of bearded followers to the seafront town of Hammamet, the country’s prime tourist resort.
 No doubt this was part of the minister of tourism’s campaign to attract more foreign visitors to Tunisia at a time when tourists from Europe continue on their downward trend.
 In Euro terms, foreign receipts from tourism are at the level they had reached in 2005.

 Senior Western diplomats in Tunis confirm that well over 1000 Tunisians are fighting with jihadi forces in Syria, which begs the question of what happens when they return.
-Tunisians have long supported pan-Arab or Islamist movements: what is new is that the ministry of the interior has dismantled five networks which specialised in sending young Tunisians to Syria, via Libya and is cracking down on others.
-An important military operation, coordinated with 9000 Algerian troops is currently trying to dislodge well entrenched jihadi fighters from the Djebel Chaambi region near the Algerian border.
+Tunisians have long supported pan-Arab or Islamist movements: what is new is that the ministry of the interior has dismantled five networks that specialized in sending young Tunisians to Syria, via Libya and is cracking down on others.
+An important military operation, coordinated with 9000 Algerian troops is currently trying to dislodge well-entrenched jihadi fighters from the Djebel Chaambi region near the Algerian border.
 This is the most important military operation of its kind in Tunisia since the fall of Ben Ali.
-Easy access to Muammer Gaddafi’s storehouses during the 2011 war in Libya has intensified the threat that Salafi militants pose to Tunisia.
+Easy access to Muammar Gaddafi’s storehouses during the 2011 war in Libya has intensified the threat that Salafi militants pose to Tunisia.